-11. This Product Ruling applies prospectively from 26 February 2014, the date it is published.
-It therefore applies only to the specified class of entities that enter into the scheme from 26 February 2014 until 30 June 2014, being the closing date for entry into the scheme.
-This Product Ruling provides advice on the availability of tax benefits to the specified class of entities for all income years up to the income year in which the scheme is terminated in accordance with the Constitution.

-12. However, the Product Ruling only applies to the extent that there is no change in the scheme or in the entity's involvement in the scheme.
+- 11. This Product Ruling applies prospectively from 13 January 2016.
+It therefore applies only to the specified class of entities that enter into the scheme from 13 January 2016 until 30 June 2016, being the closing date for entry into the scheme.
+This Product Ruling provides advice on the availability of tax benefits to the specified class of entities for all income years up to the income year in which the scheme is terminated in accordance with the Constitution. - 12.
+However, the Product Ruling only applies to the extent that there is no change in the scheme or in the entity's involvement in the scheme